2a) Honeycomb Holstein Model

 bin_size = N_updates ÷ N_bins

-# Iterate over bins.
+# Iterate over updates and measurements.

-for bin in 1:N_bins
+for update in 1:N_updates

 # Perform a reflection update.